dymmond/edgy/docs/queries/related-name.md

 # <Team: Team(id=4)>
 ```

 Perfect!
-We have our results as expected.
+We have the expected results.

-This of course in production wouldn't make too much sense to have the models designed in this way
-but this shows how deep you can go with the related names reverse queries.
+While this model design might not be ideal for production, it demonstrates the depth achievable with related name reverse queries.

 [relationships]: ../relationships.md
 [fields]: ../fields/index.md